How to Make Simple Ladybug Rice Krispie Treat

 When you add Strawberry Kool-Aid to marshmallows, then add it to Rice Krispie Treats, this is what it looks like!
 I really wish you could smell these!
 It smells wonderful!!
 I don’t like change and was not sure if I would like strawberry treats but, I was pleasantly surprised!
 They are good!
 Kids will love you for making something fun and different and they can help with the next steps.

-With your lady bug cutter, cut a head out of the black Rice Krispies.
+With your ladybug cutter, cut out a round head shape out of the black Rice Krispies.
 I used a sharp knife to cut the black treats into strips so it would be easier to work with.
 Then, I cut it and smashed it into the head so it would be nice and round.
 Set it aside.

 I found the straws at T.J.Maxx in the clearance isle this weekend.
 They are perfect for this project.
 They have become very common and you can find them in most craft stores now.
-I inserted a cake pop stick into the straw for more support then slid it into the ladybug.
+Insert a cake pop stick into the straw for more support then slid it into the ladybug.

-Time to assemble the little guy.
-Attach the head and M & M dots with royal icing.
-I liked the dots smashed into the body a little so it doesn’t look like they are just sitting on the bugs back.
-Also, be careful when you apply the icing and the M & M’s because it will ooze out the side and make ugly dots.
-Yes I know this from experience!
+Time to assemble the little guy by attaching the head and M & M dots with royal icing.
+The dots look better if you gently smash them into the body because it will make them look like they’re a part of the bug instead of looking they’re just sitting on the back.
+Be careful when you apply the icing and the M & M’s because it will ooze out the side and make the dots look ugly.
+Trust me because I know this from experience!